 The Data Controller

 A data controller is the individual or legal person who controls and is responsible to keep and use personal data in paper or electronic files.
-Hilary Laing is the data controller as defined by relevant data protection laws and regulation.
+Patrick Hanrahan is the data controller as defined by relevant data protection laws and regulation.

 The lawful bases for processing are set out in Article 6 of the GDPR.
 At least one of these must apply whenever personal data is to be processed: